 Tasting Room Events

 The Lang Center also features a dedicated tasting room and event space.
 SOWI's current wines are available to taste and purchase in the Lang Tasting Room.
 Wines produced by winery incubator clients will be included as they become available.
-Please visit the Wines tab for more information on SOWI wines and tasting room hours.

 The Danny Lang Center event space is also available to the public for scheduling through the UCC Events Department.
 SOWI provides alcoholic beverage service upon request for events.
 Product selection may include wines produced by SOWI as well as by other regional wineries and breweries.
 Students have the option of being involved in tasting room and event sales as part of their educational experience.

 Jayme Wilson will be on-hand to serve an assortment of wines for your tasting enjoyment.